feidfoe/learning-not-to-learn/README.md

 # Learning-Not-to-Learn
-This repository contains [PyTorch](https://pytorch.org) implementation for https://arxiv.org/abs/1812.10352 which is published in CVPR2019.
+This repository is the official implementation([PyTorch](https://pytorch.org) implementation) of https://arxiv.org/abs/1812.10352 which is published in CVPR2019.

 ## Conceptual Illustration